Fast algorithms for Vizing's theorem on bounded degree graphs: The Coloring Procedure

 \section{The Coloring Procedure}

 This section is split into two subsections.
 In the first subsection, we describe the \hyperref[alg:multi_viz_chain]{Multi-Step Vizing Algorithm} (MSVA), which constructs a $\phi$-happy multi-step Vizing chain given a partial coloring $\phi$, an uncolored edge $e$, and a starting vertex $x \in e$.
 In later sections we will bound the length of the chain and the runtime of the algorithm in terms of $n$, $\Delta$, and a parameter $\ell$.
-The value for $\ell$ will be specified later; for now, we shall assume that $\ell$ is a polynomial in $\Delta$ of sufficiently high degree.
+The value for $\ell$ will be specified later; for now, we shall assume that $\ell$ is a polynomial in $\Delta$ of sufficiently high degree.\footnote{To be precise, we will choose $\ell = \Theta(\Delta^{16})$ for our algorithms, but we make no attempt to optimize the degree of the polynomial.}.
 In the second subsection, we prove the correctness of the \hyperref[alg:multi_viz_chain]{MSVA} as well as some technical lemmas regarding the chain computed that will be relevant to the remainder of the paper.